X icon white, transparent background.

 Request a Demo

-An onboarding process flow is a set of steps that every new hire has to complete during their first few months with a company.
+An onboarding workflow is a set of steps that every new hire has to complete during their first few months with a company.
 In the beginning stages, onboarding involves tasks as straightforward as “set up your email account” or “book a meeting with your manager.”
-But as new team members progress, tasks become more high-level, requiring them to gain confidence with all the responsibilities of their new role.
+However, as new team members progress, tasks become more high-level, requiring them to gain confidence with all the responsibilities of their new role.

 HR teams and managers typically own this process and play an integral role in overseeing onboarding from beginning to end.
 Throughout the 6 - 12 month period, their goal is to collaborate with the new employee and help them set achievable goals that lay the groundwork for a successful career with the organization.